Guarana is a Brazilian plant native to the Amazon basin.

 Caffeine works by blocking the effects of adenosine, a compound that helps your brain relax.
 It binds to adenosine receptors, preventing them from being activated (11).

-Summary Guarana is rich in caffeine, which can reduce fatigue and improve focus.
-Caffeine blocks the effects of adenosine, a compound that helps the brain relax and feel drowsy.
+Guarana is rich in caffeine, which can reduce fatigue and improve focus.
+Caffeine blocks the effects of adenosine, a compound that makes you feel drowsy and helps your brain relax.

 Research has shown that guarana may improve your ability to learn and remember.